wookey-project/ewok-kernel/doc/devices.rst

    } dev_gpio_info_t;

-The ``mode``, ``pupd``, ``type``, ``speed`` and ``afr`` are usual informations about a GPIO pin.
+The ``mode``, ``pupd``, ``type``, ``speed`` and ``afr`` are usual information about a GPIO pin.
-The configuration ``mask`` permit to configure only some of those fields (e.g. if there is no alternate function to configure).
+The configuration ``mask`` allows to configure only some of these fields (e.g. if there is no alternate function to configure).

 The ``kref`` field the GPIO port/pin couple.